jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

 * However, for general purpose memory, the goal is to leave the stored data alone for several clock cycles
 * In other words, there needs to be a way to toggle when the signal on the data line is to be stored on a clock pulse

+    * When enabled, store the data on the data line when the clock pulses
+    * When not enabled, ignore the data on the data line and leave the stored data unchanged when the clock pulses

 * One way this can be achieved is to still update the stored value on every clock pulse
 * However, it will update to either